Detailed HIRREM Process

 Artwork by Steve Lohman (www.lineartgallery.com)

-High-resolution, relational, resonance-based, electroencephalic mirroring (HIRREM®) is a novel, noninvasive, electroencephalic-based, allostatic (Sterling P, Physiol Behav, 2012) feedback technology that aims to facilitate relaxation and auto-calibration of neural oscillations by using auditory tones to reflect brain frequencies in near real time.
+High-resolution, relational, resonance-based, electroencephalic mirroring (HIRREM®) is a novel, noninvasive, electroencephalic-based, allostatic (Sterling P, Physiol Behav, 2012) feedback technology that aims to facilitate relaxation, auto-calibration, and self-optimization of neural oscillations by using auditory tones to reflect brain frequencies in near real time.
 Developed by Brain State Technologies, LLC, Scottsdale, AZ, HIRREM does not rely on entraining the brain towards an operator-defined, or population-based normal pattern, does not require active cognitive engagement by the recipient, and does not use operant conditioning (conscious reward-based conditioning).
 HIRREM uses auditory tones to reflect the brain’s changing pattern of frequency-specific electrical activity back to itself very quickly, nearly in real time.
-The device identifies the dominant frequency of the recipient’s electroencephalic spectrum in a floating middle range, in a given instant of time.
+The device identifies the dominant frequency of the recipient’s electroencephalic spectrum in a floating middle range, at the location being observed, in a given instant of time.
 Based on a mathematical algorithm, this dominant frequency is translated to a tone that is played back through earphones.
 Since the brain frequencies are constantly changing, the recipient hears a series of tones being played back through the earphones.
-The very high speed of the HIRREM technology (auditory feedback within 8 milliseconds) provides a signal that appears to facilitate auto-calibration towards balance without conscious (cortical) intent.
-While an exact mechanism of action for HIRREM has yet to be fully established, the operational theory is that resonance between the reflected tones and the brain’s oscillating neural networks allows the brain a chance to either dissipate or accrete neural energy in a subtle, noninvasive way, facilitating the observed auto-calibration towards its own equilibrium.
+The very high speed of the HIRREM technology (auditory feedback within 8 milliseconds) provides a signal that appears to facilitate auto-calibration, and self-optmization, typically resulting in shifts towards improved balance without conscious (cortical) intent.
+While an exact mechanism of action for HIRREM has yet to be fully established, the operational theory is that resonance between the auditory tones reflected in near real time (acoustic stimulation based on dominant brain frequencies), and the brain’s oscillating neural networks, allows the brain a chance to either dissipate or accrete neural energy in a subtle, noninvasive way, facilitating the observed auto-calibration towards its own equilibrium.